 There are a number of factors that caused this recent period of historic low prices, including that there was excess supply (16,300 MW of installed generation but only a peak load in the period of 11,450 MW), low natural gas prices, and lower load growth/electricity demand in this period due to the downturn in the oil industry, a key driver of the Alberta economy and electricity consumption.
 Also, according to the Independent Power Producers Society of Alberta, electricity prices were further suppressed in this period because the Balancing Pool (a government entity) did not act in a commercial manner and, instead, chose to bid over 4000 MW of coal generation into Alberta’s competitive market at its variable cost of generation without recovering the capital costs of the coal plants.
 See here for AlbertaPowerMarket.com’s earlier discussion on the role of the Balancing Pool.

 So, what is changing in 2018 that is going to increase Alberta’s electricity prices?
 First, beginning on January 1 of this year Alberta enacted the Carbon Competitiveness Incentive Regulation.
 It changed the way in which Alberta calculates the carbon levy that it charges Alberta’s thermal electricity generators.
 AlbertaPowerMarket.com first told you about this development in March of last year.
 As we described then, the new output based calculation significantly increases the carbon levy on coal generation.
 This resulting increase in the variable cost of Alberta’s coal generation will cause an increase in pool prices in 2018.
 Second, as a consequence of the expiry of the Sundance A Power Purchase Arrangement (PPA) and the early termination by the Balancing Pool of the Sundance B and C PPAs that AlbertaPowerMarket.com explained to you here , TransAlta retired Sundance Unit 1 and mothballed Sundance Unit 2 on January 1, and will mothball Sundance Units 3 and 5 at the end of March of this year.
 In total, this will remove over 1300 MW of coal generation from Alberta’s generation supply in 2018 and that will cause more upward pressure on pool prices.
 Third, though Sundance Units 4 and 6 will not be mothballed, the bidding of this 800 MW of coal generation will be controlled by TransAlta, and not the Balancing Pool, after March 31.
 TransAlta is expected to strategically bid that power into the electricity market at more than its variable cost, again causing pool prices to rise.
-Finally, we can throw in rising load growth/electricity demand in Alberta due to improving world oil prices, and a forecasted increase in natural gas prices this year that will have to be paid by gas-fired generators, as other reasons why Alberta’s electricity prices will rise in 2018.
+Finally, we can throw in rising load growth/electricity demand in Alberta due to improving world oil prices as another reason why Alberta’s electricity prices will rise in 2018.

 By how much are Alberta’s electricity prices expected to rise in 2018?
 Capital Power presented a chart at its latest investor day in December that showed forward 2018 pool prices averaging $45/MWh.
 TransAlta provided similar information to its investors.
 Finally, EDC Associates, a leading electricity consulting firm in Alberta, predicts that Alberta’s electricity prices will also rise over 2018, and average above $50/MWh for the year.
 Therefore, based on those expert views, depending on one’s political affiliation, the answer to the question of how much are electricity prices going to rise in 2018 is either that “they will more than double” or “they will normalize”.
 Plus, remember, the EDC Associates’ number is an annual average and the pool price for electricity changes by the hour, so there may be weeks during 2018 when the UCP and its supporters will be able to talk about a “tripling” of electricity prices in Alberta.